Mary Beth Doyle Park

 Overview

-More than half of the park is a wooded natural area that has trails meandering throughout along Mallets Creek.
-The trails are a mix of natural footpaths and narrow wooden boardwalks that were a Boy Scout Eagle project.
+More than half of the park is a wooded natural area that has trails meandering throughout.
+Mallets Creek passes through the area.
+The trails are a mix of natural footpaths and narrow wooden boardwalks that were an Eagle Scout project.
 These paths through the natural area can be very wet and muddy during certain times of the year.
 Several species of beautiful native wildflowers can be found in the natural area including trillium and trout lilies - which can be primarily found blooming in the spring.
 For this reason, it is important to walk carefully and stick to walking on the designated trails.
 The property adjoins the Swift Run Nature Area providing access to additional trails which can expand your walking circuit and enjoyment of this area.
-Be sure to check out these two virtual tours of Mary Beth Doyle Park hosted by Amy Lipson at Natural Area Preservation and presented by CTN in spring 2020.

 Park Notices